Kitware/VTK/Documentation/docs/design_documents/VTKFileFormats.md

 is the array [2, 2] and `Type` can be `ImageData`, `PolyData`, `UnstructuredGrid`, `OverlappingAMR`,  `PartitionedDataSetCollection` or `MultiBlockDataSet`.

+Top-level groups outside of /VTKHDF do not contain any information related to VTK data model and are outside of the scope of this specification.
+They can be useful to store meta-information that could be read and written by custom VTKHDF implementations.

 The data type for each HDF dataset is part of the dataset and it is determined at write time.
 The reader matches the type of the dataset